Andrew-Jayne/RPyG/_docs&plans/z_todo.md

   - Expand merchant system with relic offerings.
   - Implement party-wide relic boost functions.
   - Relics can also be stolen

-- **Non-Special Dungeons:**
-    - Use the existing JSON schema for special dungeons.
-    - Optionally, introduce random encounters ("You find a $dungeon_identify").
-    - this needs more planning and work

 - **Travel Encounter:**
   - Create a "TRAVEL" encounter type.